Arguments Summary Day 7: May 11, 2018

 Mr. Bhushan requested the bench to appoint a court commissioner to verify these claims because the ground realities are different from what is being claimed in the report.
 Mr. Rajeev Dhavan said that Mr. Mehta’s claim that there are citizens worse-off than Rohingya should be criticised.
 He said that from Rawl’s to present theory, equality goes upwards and not downwards.
 Secondly, as the devil lies in the detail, there is a need to see if camps have sufficient access to water, medicines, schools as claimed by the Centre.
 He requested the bench to form a high powered committee to examine the claims of the Report.

 Mr. Dhavan continued that Rohingya should be examined based on ‘need’.
 There are objective standards of livelihood and accordingly the standards for water, medicine and schooling should be examined in relation to these standards.

-The Chief Justice directed that Sub Divisional Magistrates of the concerned areas shall be appointed as a nodal officer.
-Parents of children can take their grievances to such officers if any facilities mentioned in the status report are denied to them.
-The matter is posted for 23rd August.
+The Chief Justice directed that Sub Divisional Magistrates of the concerned areas should be appointed as a nodal officer.
+The parents of children can take their grievances to such officers if any facilities mentioned in the status report are denied to them.
+The matter is posted for hearing on August 23, 2018.

-(The Report relies on inputs from Ms. Ashrutha Rai)
+(The Report relies on inputs from Ms. Ashrutha Rai.)